rsheyd/codex-limit-notifier/README.md

 # Codex Usage Limit Notifications

+**Deprecated**: Both the codex desktop app and the CodexBar now have built-in notifications.
+This app still works at the moment (6/29/2026) but is no longer necessary and will not be maintained going forward.

 macOS desktop notifications for Codex subscription rate limits.

 This monitor reads the same Codex app-server rate-limit snapshot used by the Codex app and warns when either the 5-hour or weekly Codex usage window crosses a configured threshold.